jacobemcken/jacobemcken.github.io/_posts/2006-10-28-encrypted-usb-drive-in-ubuntu.markdown

   date: '2010-07-08 23:44:03 +0200'
   date_gmt: '2010-07-08 22:44:03 +0200'
   content: |
-    <p>[...] flash drives, to protect personal data in the event they&#8217;re lost or stolen, and I found a few good write-ups on the subject using tools available in Ubuntu.
-Although the current distribution of [...]<&#47;p>
+    [...] flash drives, to protect personal data in the event they&#8217;re lost or stolen, and I found a few good write-ups on the subject using tools available in Ubuntu.
+Although the current distribution of [...]

 - id: 453
   author: Herr Furher
   author_email: herrfurher@gmail.com